PrestaShop/prestashop.github.io/news/_posts/2022-07-01-introducing-horizontal-migration.md

 - Add automated tests
 - Remove the old controller and rerouting it to the new controller

-That's quite a lot of steps, right?
+That's a lot of steps, right?

-To us, this shows that the _migration_ process isn't really just about changing the underlying framework or a couple components.
+To us, this shows that the _migration_ process isn't really just about changing the underlying framework or a few components.
 It's much more than that: **it's a full-on refactoring.**

-At the time of writing, over 90 Back office pages have been _refactored_ using the process above.
-It's a good, thorough process, and we are proud of how it has contributed to increasing PrestaShop's overall software quality during recent years.
+At the time of writing, over 90 back office pages have been _refactored_ using the process above.
+It's a thorough process and we are proud of how it has contributed to increasing PrestaShop's overall software quality in the recent years.
 However, it has its downsides.

-Migrating a page this way is slow and requires a considerable effort.
+Migrating a page this way is slow and requires a major effort.
 It basically amounts to building the page again – a _better_ version of it.
 With several dozen modified files, refactoring a typical page takes several weeks of development, and months of review and refinement.
-There are still 50 pages left to migrate in the Back office.
+There are still 50 pages left to migrate in the back office.
 That's _years'_ worth of work!

 In the meantime, PrestaShop's architecture has become heterogeneous.
-Although the pages migrated to Symfony benefit from all the modern concepts built over the years, a third of the Back office pages remain largely identical to how they were in PrestaShop 1.6 – not to mention the whole Front office and the Webservice API.
+Although the pages migrated to Symfony benefit from all the modern concepts built over the years, a third of the back office pages remain largely identical to what they were in PrestaShop 1.6 – not to mention the whole front office and the Web service API.

 This means developers have to deal with some parts of the software working in a certain way and others working completely differently.
 As mentioned in previous articles, this is problematic: having more than one way of performing the same action carries a higher risk of bugs, lower performance, increased maintenance work, and a steeper learning curve for people new to the platform.